Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 The paranormal industry was estimated to be larger than a $4.7 billion-dollar business trade in 2009.

-A sizeable group of "psychic investigators" earn from $850,000 to more than $4 million per year --- with much of their income coming from telephone and one-on-one intuitive readings, hypnotherapy, past life regressions, aura readings, book sales, and psychic sensing visions.
+But it's in rapid decline.
+As has the group of "psychic investigators" who once earned from $850,000 to more than $4 million per year --- with much of their incomes cut by two-thirds or more with the decline of telephone and one-on-one intuitive readings, hypnotherapy work, past life regressions, aura readings, book sales, and psychic sensing visions.

 Some do so as entertainers while others falsely position themselves as having paranormal super powers.